 ENS 2290 Environmental Geology (4cr)

 ENS 2300 Geology (4cr)

 ENS 3300 Soil Science (4cr)

 The Natural Science Undergraduate Research Sequence:

 SCI 3900 Research Design (2cr)

 SCI 4860-4890 Natural Science Research (minimum 2 credits)

 SCI 4930 Communication: Natural Science Seminar (1cr)

 II.
-Elective Credit Hours: Minimum 7 credit hours; refer to 3.2.08.4 Environmental Studies Elective Systems below.
+Elective Credit Hours: Minimum 7 credit hours; refer to 3.2.10.4 Environmental Studies Elective Systems below.

-3.2.09.4

-Environmental Studies Elective Systems
+3.2.10.4 - Major Electives

-The most common courses selected to count as Environmental Studies major electives are organized into systems here.
+In general, any 2000-level or higher course approved by the student's major advisor in Environmental Studies may count as a major elective.
+The most common courses selected to count as major electives are organized into systems below.
 This is intended as a guide for students and advisors as they choose electives to best enrich and complement their paths through the major.

 A. Natural Science Systems: